-Unlike the TranzAlpine Dog Leg pass, the Kea heads up the coastline from Christchurch instead of cutting straight over to the West Coast.
-This way you get to see Nelson, the Abel Tasman National Park and its famous golden beaches.
+The Kea pass heads up the coastline from Christchurch instead of cutting straight over to the West Coast.
+This way, you can see Nelson, the Abel Tasman National Park and its famous golden beaches.

-This New Zealand travel pass also gives you the chance to travel Christchurch to Kaikoura twice which is pretty lucky really because Kaikoura is one of our Driver Guides favourite spots and there’s plenty to do there.
-After catching a ferry or flight across the Cook Straight you’ll then get to take in North Islands best highlights before finishing in Auckland.
+This New Zealand travel pass also allows you to travel from Christchurch to Kaikoura twice, which is pretty lucky because Kaikoura is one of our Driver Guides' favourite spots, and there’s plenty to do there.
+After catching a ferry or flight across the Cook Straight, you’ll take in North Islands' best highlights before finishing in Auckland.

 We head north and take in the last of the dramatic Kaikoura coastline.
 It’s a spectacular drive and we stop for a close look at the seals that lay about on the rocks.
 Travel through vineyards to Nelson, New Zealand’s sunniest city, then on to Kaiteriteri at the edge of the Abel Tasman National Park.
 Kaiteriteri is a great spot to begin an adventure (on foot, by kayak or by water taxi) into Abel Tasman National Park, or see it all from above by jumping out of a plane!